thecharlieblake/lovely-llama/README.md

 # lovely-llama
-A most pleasing implementation of the Llama architecture, to instruct and delight.
+An implementation of the Llama architecture, to instruct and delight.

 ## Setup